Sydney travel tips provide you with some information about roads and parking, when to buy your petrol, how to apply for a driving licence.

 For people coming from countries where cars are driven on the right side of the road, the first days are confusing.

-Judging by the huge billboards at motorways exits indicating "Wrong way - Go back" to any possible incoming traffic, mistakes can happen.
+Judging by the huge billboards at motorways exits indicating "Wrong way - Go back" to any porential incoming traffic, mistakes can happen.

-With so many huge road trains running on the main roads, it can be intimidating to drive a small car.
+Also there are many huge road trains running on the main roads, which make driving a small car quite intimidating.

-Take your overseas driving licence to an RTA motor registry.
-If it is not in English then attach an official translation.
+Take your overseas driving licence to an RMS motor registry.
+If the licence is not in English then attach an official translation.
 To get your NSW driving licence you will have to pass a knowledge test and a driving test.
 Also pass an eye test.
 This is done at the counter in front of the officer handling your application.

 There are different types of licences to account for the level of experience or age of the applicant:

 The learner and provisional licences come with various restrictions.
-To get all the information you need about how to apply for a NSW driving licence, check the Road Traffic Authority (RTA) website at http://www.rta.nsw.gov.au/
+To get all the information you need about how to apply for a NSW driving licence, check the Roads and Maritime Services website at http://www.rms.nsw.gov.au/

 If you fail the driving test you will have to start again with a learner licence.
 This means you will be driving only supervised by a person having a full Australian driving licence.
 And your overseas licence will be cancelled.